packetriot/abuse/README.md

 	"abuse"
 )

-func confirmEmail(s *Session, w http.ResponseWriter, r *http.Request) {
+// an HTTP resource handler for confirms a user after click a link we send them func confirmEmail(s *Session, w http.ResponseWriter, r *http.Request) {
 	user := getUserFromSession(s)
 	if referrer :=  r.Header.Get("Referrer"); len(referrer) > 0 {
 		u, _ := url.Parse(referrer)
 		if abuse.IsAbusiveDomain(u.Host) {
-			// Yes, must be a new domain for emails but coming from a provider we know abuse.Add(u.Host)
+			// Must be a new domain for emails but coming from a provider we know abuse.Add(u.Host)

-			serveNoTempEmail(s, w, r)
+			serveNoTempEmailErr(s, w, r)
 			return
 		}
 	}